Nursing and Boarding Care Home Survey and Complaint Inspection Findings

 - As you view the survey findings you will see that the first page is the "Medicare/Medicaid Certification and Transmittal" form, this page provides summary information that may be of interest to you about the facility such as the number of beds or how large the facility may be.

-- The second document is the cover letter sent to the nursing home summarizing the survey findings and time frames for correcting concerns.
+- The second document is the cover letter sent to the nursing home summarizing the survey findings, enforcement remedies, and time frames for correcting concerns.

 - The third document is the actual detailed survey findings on the left side of the page and the facility's plan of correction on the right side of the document.